code4innerpeace/AWSConfig/README.md

 2. Next check AWS Lambda CloudWatch logs.
 3. If there are no exceptions in Cloudwatch logs, you should see Config Rule updated with resources which are non-compliant.

+## Limitations
+1. Currently this code fetches NONCOMPLIANT resources from US-EAST-1 region only.
+If you need resources from all regions, then config rule code needs to iterate all regions.

+## Future Enhancements
+1. Fetch all NONCOMPLIANT from all regions.
+2. Implement config rule on multiple AWS accounts.
+Rules will be created in one AWS accounts, but they will be executed on all AWS accounts owned by us.

 ## Acknowledgements ##